esperanca/personal_website/src/posts/weeknotes-042.md

 ## Learned things
 ### Doing great work matters

 This year, I am trying to balance resting, healing and creating good stuff.
 One of the most important lessons I have learned recently is that my spicy brain will never be fulfilled creatively working in a product team.
-I don’t have hobbies, so I enjoy doing great stuff in my free time.

-While this is a year of trying to be my best at work, I am also committed to try new things in my spare time that warm my heart.
+I enjoy doing great stuff in my free time, so that is my hobbie.
+I am also committed to try new things in my spare time that warm my heart.

 I recently finished my fourth cohort teaching service design online, which was rewarding.
 The fifth one happens in December, and there are a few spots available.
 I am also creating another learning experience on voice interfaces this summer for a Portuguese design school.